Dennis Robert Sinnott is a music industry expert. His career began in 1970 in the trade department of the

 He also specializes in evaluating copyrights and is a technical consultant in the formation of publishing, management, record, and production companies.

-Dennis is now an integral part of www.bigtime.radio International, 3 radio stations to over 43 countries, where he evaluates copyrights, new artists and manages all legal aspects
+Dennis is now an integral part of www.bigtime.radio International, where he evaluates copyrights, new artists and manages all legal aspects

 of the group's publishing and label contracts.
 He also has additional roles across the whole of our entertainment group which includes our consultancy services, dealing with some of the